learn-co-students/for-loops-readme-data-science-intro-000/README.md

     Argentina

 So now `i` points to each element of the `countries` list.
 We previously used `i` as `i` was equal to an index of a list.
-However, here our block variable will equal an individual country.
-Might as well be expressive:
+However, in this example our block variable will equal an individual country.
+So, we might as well be expressive:

 ```python